Baltimore Police Department: Ashley Roane

 In November 2013, Officer Ashley Roane pleaded guilty to charges related to a scheme to sell Social Security numbers.
 She admitted to having used official computers to access personal information which she then passed on to others who used the information to defraud the government.
 She also admitted to knowingly protecting persons who transported large amounts of heroin in the city.
 In February 2014, she was sentenced to five years in prison.

 Arrest for video recording

 In March 2014, the city of Baltimore agreed to pay $250,000 to a man arrested at the Preakness Stakes in 2010 for recording police officers with his mobile phone.
 The city admitted no misconduct and said it was unable to identify the officers who arrested Christopher Sharp, but agreed to pay to settle the matter.

 Frederick Allen

 In April 2014, Officer Frederick Allen pleaded guilty to two counts of a sexual abuse of a minor.
 The abuse started in 2005 when the girl was fifteen years old and working with the Police Athletic League.
 Allen was fired from the department.

 Alec Eugene Taylor

 In August 2014, Officer Alec Eugene Taylor pleaded guilty to felony animal cruelty.
-He killed his girlfriend's puppy.
+He had killed his girlfriend's puppy.